zhengliyuan1987/zlynote/docs/src/guide/windowed/stream_reorder.rst

 The design of this primitive applies ping-pong arrays to obtain high performance.
 One is storing the input data while output data from another one.

-There are applicable conditions:
+..
+CAUTION::
+    Applicable conditions.

- 1. The length of input stream is multiple (>=1) of the length of reorder config stream set by the  ``_WindowSize`` template parameter.
+    1. The length of input stream is a multiple (>=1) of the length of reorder config stream set by the  ``_WindowSize`` template parameter.
     2. The configuration is loaded once in one invocation, and reused until the end.
     3. The types of input stream and output stream are same.

-..
-CAUTION::
-   The applicable conditions.